zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 ## 📊 ZenML Dashboard

 ZenML comes with a handy dashboard that lets you visualize the pipeline you just run.

-To launch the dashboard, type:
+To open the dashboard, type in your terminal:

 ```shell
 zenml up
 ```

-in your terminal.
-This spins up a local ZenServer and launches the dashboard in the browser at `http://127.0.0.1:8237)`.
+This spins up a local [ZenML Server](https://docs.zenml.io/getting-started/core-concepts#zenml-server-and-dashboard) and launches the dashboard in the browser at `http://127.0.0.1:8237)`.

 ![login](/assets/posts/pytorch_wandb/dashboard.gif)